scitix/netpulse/docs/en/index.md

 A: Device operations (`/device/execute`, `/device/bulk`) are asynchronous and require querying task status to get results.
 Only `/device/test-connection` is synchronous.

 **Q: How to choose the right driver?**
-A: Use PyEAPI for Arista devices, NAPALM if you need configuration rollback, and Netmiko for other scenarios (recommended).
+A: Use Paramiko for Linux servers, PyEAPI for Arista devices, NAPALM if you need configuration rollback, and Netmiko for other scenarios (recommended).

 **Q: When to use FIFO queue, when to use Pinned queue?**
 A: The system will automatically select based on the driver.
-Netmiko/NAPALM default to Pinned (connection reuse), PyEAPI defaults to FIFO.
+Netmiko/NAPALM default to Pinned (connection reuse), PyEAPI/Paramiko default to FIFO.
 Usually no manual specification is needed.

 **Q: How to get command execution results?**
 A: After submitting a task, you get a task ID, then query results through the `/job?id=xxx` interface.